hamishdickson/scalapoi/README.md

 # scalapoi

-# Using scalapoi
+# Current status

-This project is a work in progress, check back soon for details on how you can use this

-## Aims and Features
+I am still working on the foundations of this project.
+Check back soon.

+## What's a POI?

-[Apache POI](https://poi.apache.org/) is a java API for Microsoft Documents... and it's bit of a nightmare to use, especially if you're using scala.
+[Apache POI](https://poi.apache.org/) is a java API for Microsoft Documents... and it's a bit of a nightmare to use, even on a good day.

-This project is designed to ease that pain a bit.
+This project aims to ease that pain a This.

-The final aims of this project are to:
-- provide a purely functional, compile time safe wrapper for Apache POI
-- give the ability
+## Thanks

-This project is heavily influenced by the [Typelevel](typelevel.org) [Doobie](https://github.com/tpolecat/doobie) and [Circe](https://github.com/circe/circe) projects.
+little project is heavily influenced by the [Typelevel](typelevel.org) [Doobie](https://github.com/tpolecat/doobie) and [Circe](https://github.com/circe/circe) projects.
 It uses [shapeless](https://github.com/milessabin/shapeless),  [cats](https://github.com/typelevel/cats) and [Monix](https://monix.io) to do pretty much all it's interesting stuff.